apache/spark/docs/sql-ref-syntax-qry-select-lateral-subquery.md

   Specifies the primary relation.
 It can be one of the following:
   * Table relation
-  * aliased query
+  * Aliased query

     Syntax: `( query ) [ [ AS ] alias ]`
-  * aliased relation
+  * Aliased relation

     Syntax: `( relation ) [ [ AS ] alias ]`
   * [Table-value function](sql-ref-syntax-qry-select-tvf.html)